Unitarity, clock dependence and quantum recollapse in quantum cosmology: Introduction

 In this work we analyse one of the many aspects of the problem of time in the context of quantum cosmology.
 Focusing on quantum cosmology rather than a full theory of quantum gravity has many advantages, the main one being perhaps the simplicity of calculations in comparison to full quantum gravity \cite{DeWitt1967}.
 Quantum cosmological models with only a finite number of degrees of freedom, called \emph{minisuperspace} models \cite{Misner1969}, have been studied for decades to shed light on some of the conceptual and practical open issues of quantum gravity.
 One of these open issues and the main question we are interested in here is the role of unitarity and self-adjointness for different relational clocks in quantum cosmology.
 Unitarity is a fundamental assumption in quantum mechanics, made to ensure a consistent probability interpretation, and intimately tied to a particular notion of time evolution.
 When different notions of time exist, there will be corresponding different and inequivalent notions of unitarity.
 We will exhibit some of the dramatic consequences of this inequivalence.

 There are several strategies to tackle the problem of time.
-Here we mostly work within the framework of reduced quantisation, in which one chooses a dynamical variable to serve as relational clock before quantisation.
-However, this does not solve the problem of time, rather transforms it into the \emph{multiple choice problem} \cite{Kuchar2011}.
+One possibility is to go to a reduced phase space in which one has solved the Hamiltonian constraint for a momentum variable so that the corresponding coordinate can be used as time.
+This does not solve the problem of time, rather transforms it into the \emph{multiple choice problem} \cite{Kuchar2011}, and the procedure generally gives inequivalent theories for different clock choices (see \cite{Blyth1975} for an early example and \cite{Hajicek2000,*Hajicek2000b,*Malkiewicz2017} for general arguments).
+Our approach is to first define the quantum dynamics through the Wheeler--DeWitt equation and to then choose an inner product adapted to a particular choice of clock; this will be of Schr\"odinger type if the Wheeler--DeWitt equation is first order in ``time'' and of Klein--Gordon type if it is second order.
+There is then still an ambiguity of which variable is chosen as a clock.
 Classically, due to general covariance the viewpoints of different clocks are equivalent and can be translated into each other.
-However, we have already seen in \cite{Gielen2020} that choosing different variables as clocks leads to inequivalent dynamics, in particular regarding singularity resolution.
+However, we have already seen in \cite{Gielen2020} that choosing different variables as clocks leads to inequivalent quantum solutions, in particular regarding singularity resolution.
 In this work we analyse the problem more deeply by contrasting our previous results with those obtained for a third possible clock choice, and give a more general overview of the inequivalence problem we are facing.